Australian ravens are a medium sized bird that have all black feathers and a black beak. Adult birds have white eyes.

 Ravens are found all across Australia except desert ecosystems and the very far north.

 The scientific name for the Australian raven is Corvus coronoides.
-The Australian raven is called wugan by the local Darug inhabitants of the Sydney Basin.
+The Australian raven is called wugan by the Darug people of the Sydney basin.

 There is not much that ravens will not eat!
 Their diet includes plants such as grains or fruits, and insects, small animals, yabbies, eggs, rubbish out of bins and carrion - which is dead animals.